FlyingFathead/youwhisper-cli/README.md

-# youwhisper
+# youwhisper-cli
-`youwhisper` is a versatile, Python-based video/audio transcription mini-tool that uses `yt-dlp` and `whisperx` (or `openai-whisper`, depending on the configuration) to create a single-command transcription pipeline to transcribe audio from online video sources using `yt-dlp` and then passing the downloaded audio on to either `whisper` or `whisperx` for audio transcribing.
+`youwhisper-cli` is a versatile, Python-based video/audio transcription mini-tool that uses `yt-dlp` and `whisperx` (or `openai-whisper`, depending on the configuration) to create a single-command transcription pipeline to transcribe audio from online video sources using `yt-dlp` and then passing the downloaded audio on to either `whisper` or `whisperx` for audio transcribing.
 Transcribed text comes out the other end, by default to `.txt` and `.srt` files.

 (Full list of `yt-dlp` supported online platforms [here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md#:~:text=URL%3A%20https%3A%2F%2Fgithub.com%2Fyt))

-Simply put, `youwhisper` a handy all-in-one CLI tool for creating accurate subtitles and text transcripts from online video and audio sources with a single, simple command.
+Simply put, `youwhisper-cli` a handy all-in-one command line tool for creating accurate subtitles and text transcripts from online video and audio sources with a single, simple terminal command.
 I.e.:

 ```bash
 youwhisper <Video-URL>